neuromorphic-paris/command_line_tools/README.md

   - `-c color`, `--idlecolor color` sets the background color (color must be formatted as `#hhhhhh` where `h` is an hexadecimal digit, defaults to `#808080`)
   - `-h`, `--help` shows the help message

-You can convert the generated ppm frames into a video using [FFmpeg](https://www.ffmpeg.org):
+You can pipe the generated ppm frames into [FFmpeg](https://www.ffmpeg.org) to generate a video.
+You may need to change the width, height and framerate of the video depending on the `es_to_frames` options and the original Event Stream dimensions (use `./statistics /path/to/input.es` to read them if needed).
 ```
-ffmpeg -framerate 100 -pattern_type glob -i '/path/to/output/directory/*.ppm' -c:v libx265 -pix_fmt yuv444p /path/to/output.mp4
+./es_to_frames [options] /path/to/input.es | ffmpeg -f rawvideo -s 1280x720 -framerate 50 -pix_fmt rgb24 -i - -c:v libx264 -pix_fmt yuv444p /path/to/output.mp4
 ```

-You can also use x265 to perform lossless encoding:
+You can also use a lossless encoding format:
 ```
-ffmpeg -framerate 100 -pattern_type glob -i '/path/to/output/directory/*.ppm' -c:v libx265 -x265-params lossless=1 -pix_fmt yuv444p /path/to/output.mp4
+./es_to_frames [options] /path/to/input.es | ffmpeg -f rawvideo -s 1280x720 -framerate 50 -pix_fmt rgb24 -i - -c:v libx265 -x265-params lossless=1 -pix_fmt yuv444p /path/to/output.mp4
 ```

 ### rainmaker